GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 - You have created a detailed text description of the protagonist of your narrative.
 - You have created a text description/script for at least three scenes that seamlessly tell your story.
 - You have created a tagline or call to action that meets the brand guidelines.
-- You've stored all of this information in a text document on the provided storage bucket.
+- You've stored all of this information in a text document in the provided storage bucket.

 ### Learning Resources